 There's always tomorrow................

-This morning we were up in good time as there were chores to be done as well as some relaxation.
+This morning we were up in good time as there were chores to be done followed by some relaxation.
 I was the first out of the starting blocks and over to the showers only to come back with the news that there was no water supply anywhere on the site.
 Therefore it was on with our boiler and a shower indoors instead.
-Having done all that, about an hour's work by the time the boiler has heated the water to 60°C, and the showers themselves, I popped out and was able to confirm that the water was now back on - typical.
+Having done all that, about an hour's work by the time the boiler has heated the water to 60°C, and taking the showers themselves, I popped out and was able to confirm that the water was now back on - typical.

 The one thing that we are very strict about is whatever the weather the vehicle is properly aired every morning.
 Both roof vents fully open and the door open.
 If the weather is rough the vents aren't opened fully, but they're kept open for much longer.
 This morning bought the added bonus of getting the duvets outside to air in the glorious sunshine and warm breeze.
 To top it all we did our bits of washing including all of the bedding.
 There is no proper laundry on this site and so it was all done by hand and dried very quickly in the sunshine over the backs of the folding chairs and a clothes airer kindly loaned to us by a German neighbour who's travelling alone with his dog.
 When I returned it I took over a nice cold can of beer by way of a thank you.
-He thanked me anyway but said he didn't drink alcohol, good, - that’s more for me then.
+He thanked me anyway but said he didn't drink alcohol.
+Good - that’s more for me then.

-This evening’s fare was a fry-up, good English fare and a chance to start working through some of the meat we are carrying in the freezer.
+This evening’s fare was a fry-up, good English fare, and a chance to start working through some of the meat we are carrying in the freezer.

 A. Keep an eye on her in the mirror whilst she stood on the concrete, slowly manoeuvring around her before lining the vehicle up within the pitch.